top of page

 1. A membership fee of $50.00 per individual for everyone wishing to participate in league play or drop in activities.

-2. A league fee of $250 per person per league enrolled in
+2. A league fee of $300 per person per league enrolled in (2nd league discounted).

 Individuals that register as members but do not wish to curl will have Associate Membership Status.